yaacov/kubectl-sql/README.md

 #### jq

 `jq` is a lightweight and flexible command-line JSON processor.
-It is possible to pipe the kubectl command output into the `jq` command to create complicated searches.
+It is possible to pipe the kubectl command output into the `jq` command to create complicated searches ( [Illustrated jq toturial](https://github.com/MoserMichael/jq-illustrated) )

 https://stedolan.github.io/jq/manual/#select(boolean_expression)